ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 ## Optional patches:

+* **ALttP Sword Swing.ips**	- Makes the sword swing similar to that of ALttP, where it's a full arc instead of stopping when reaching the center like in the default sword swing.
 * **Better Font.ips**		- Use the Better Font graphics from gzip's Zelda Hack Pack (should NOT be used with "FDS Font"!)
 * **Bluer Tunic.ips**		- Blue-er Tunic based on Asaki's hack
 * **Disable Diagonal Sword.ips**	- Disable Diagonal Sword Swing for those that want the original Zelda 1 stab instead